awslabs/mgn-drs-linux-system-details-tool/README.md

 ## Description

 This script gathers various Linux system details and logs them to an output file.
-It is intended to be used for troubleshooting issues related to agent installation, replication, or the launch of target instances for AWS MGN and DRS.
+It is intended to be used for troubleshooting issues related to agent installation, replication, or the launch of target instances for [AWS MGN](https://aws.amazon.com/application-migration-service/) and [AWS DRS](https://aws.amazon.com/disaster-recovery/).

 It checks the following: